Corionis/ELS/artifacts/document/hints.md

   To correlate publisher and subscriber collections with status keys in ELS hint files a single keys file is needed.

+  The keys are also used by the Hint Status Server introduced in ELS 3.1.0 for authentication during the complex ELS automated handshake.

   Example:

   ```